North Pennines: Culture

 The great English poet W. H. Auden spent much time in this area and some forty poems and two plays are set here.
 Auden visited the area in 1919 and "five years later was writing poems about Alston Moor and Allendale."
 He referred to the region as his "Mutterland", his "great good place", and equated it with his idea of Eden.
 Scores of Pennine place-names are found in his work, including Cauldron Snout and Rookhope.

-Visitor centre

-There is a small visitor centre at Bowlees which aims to provide a gateway to Upper Teesdale and the wider North Pennines AONB.